normanmatthewjr/reading-notes/Read: 03 - Revisions and the Cloud.md

 # Git Intro

 What is Git?
-Git is a DVCS (Distributed Version Control System) file storage system that captures every **commit**
+Git is a DVCS (Distributed Version Control System) file storage system that captures every *commit* or instances saved. **GitHub** is the online part of *Git*.
+Multiple programmers can work on a project at the same time on *Git*.